shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 In order to succeed in video trafficking, sellers must be able to reliably and predictably monetize their video inventory and ensure optimal video fill.
-Xandr video products help to ensure that video inventory is sold efficiently and seamlessly.
+Microsoft Advertising video products help to ensure that video inventory is sold efficiently and seamlessly.

 ## Monetization